-- Medicare Part A: hospital insurance for inpatient care in a hospital, skilled nursing facility or hospice
+- Part A: hospital insurance for inpatient care in a hospital, skilled nursing facility, or hospice.

-- Medicare Part B: medical insurance for outpatient care, physician health services, durable medical equipment, and preventive services
+- Part B: medical insurance for outpatient care, physician health services, durable medical equipment, and preventive services.

 - Arizona Department of Economic Security: Here, you can find contact information for State Health Insurance Assistance Program (SHIP) and Senior Medical Patrol (SMP) offices throughout Arizona.